Beaver Institute Scholarship

 - Applicants must agree to the terms included in the scholarship application.

 How to Apply

-Decisions will be made by The Fur-Bearers Scholarship Evaluation Committee and will be assessed on the completeness of the application and commitment to improving coexistence with wildlife and resolving human-beaver conflicts.
+Decisions will be made by The Fur-Bearers Scholarship Evaluation Committee and will be assessed on the commitment to resolving human-beaver conflicts, promoting coexistence with wildlife, practical application of the training, and completeness of the application.
 All decisions made by the evaluation committee are final.